marticodes/marticodes.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I am Martina Di Paola, a 4th-year student at KAIST(Korea Advanced Institute of Science and Technology), originally from Italy.
+I’m Martina Di Paola, a 4th-year student at [KAIST](https://www.kaist.ac.kr/en/) (Korea Advanced Institute of Science and Technology), originally from Italy.
 I am majoring in Computer Science with a double major in Business Technology and Management.
-I have been an Undergraduate Researcher at CSTL user the supervision of Professor Joseph Seering.
+I have also been an Undergraduate Researcher at [CSTL](https://cstlab.org) under the supervision of Professor [Joseph Seering](https://joseph.seering.org/index.html).

-In my two years as researcher my focus has been on Social Media and Content Moderation.
-As an avid social media user myself, I aim to improve moderation practices and overall experience on social media, from both the user and designer side.
+Over the past two years, my research has focused on social media and content moderation.
+As an avid social media user myself, I am dedicated to enhancing moderation practices and improving the overall user experience on social media, from both user and designer perspectives.

-Given this, follow me on social media if you want to keep in touch!
+Feel free to follow me on social media to stay in touch!